AdobeDocs/experience-manager-cloud-service.en/help/edge/create-block.md

    * In order to load the page, you may need to tap or click **Sign in with Adobe** to authenticate to AEM in the Universal Editor.

-1. Select a section and in the properties rail, tap or click the **Add** icon and then select your new **Quote** block from the menu.
+1. In the Universal Editor, select a section.
+In the properties rail, tap or click the **Add** icon and then select your new **Quote** block from the menu.

    * The **Add** icon is a plus symbol.
-   * You know if you have selected a section if the blue outline of the selected object has a tab labelled **Section**.
+   * You know that you have selected a section if the blue outline of the selected object has a tab labelled **Section**.
    * In this example, tapping or clicking slightly above the **Lorem Ipsum** heading selects a section containing the heading and lorem ipsum text.

    ![Select a section in the Universal Editor](assets/create-block/add-quote-block.png)

-1. The page is reloaded and the quote block is added to the bottom of the selected section with its default content specified in the `component-definitions.json` file.
+1. The page is reloaded and the quote block is added to the bottom of the selected section with the default content specified in the `component-definitions.json` file.

-   * The quote block can be selected as any other block.
-   * The contents of the quote block can be editing either in-place or in the properties rail.
+   * The quote block can be selected and edited as any other block either in-place or in the properties rail.
    * Styling will be applied in a further step.

    ![The page with the new quote block in the selected section](assets/create-block/quote-added.png)